 - Let the plant dry out a little between waterings.

-- Don’t overdue it with the fertilizer (cut the dosage by half for these light feeders).
+- Don’t overdo it with the fertilizer (cut the dosage by half for these light feeders).